ilamuhil/react-typescript/README.md

-A simple todo app  written using  react-typescript Clone Repo and run
+A simple todo app  written using  react-typescript

-npm start
+Clone Repo and run "npm start" in root directory